How (and Why) to Define A Segment

 - Well-defined needs, preferably in strategically painful areas

 - Size—the segment should be large enough and potentially productive enough to justify the effort

 - The willingness to pay for a solution.
 Look for a shared purchase procedure, and the habit of dedicating budget to solve the problems your solution addresses

 - Shared reaction to marketing outreach; this makes it easier to test communications and track results

 Interested in learning more about putting segmentation to work as part of your marketing strategy?
-Check out this short video about segmentation or contact us for a one-on-one Act-On Software demo!
+Contact us for a one-on-one Act-On Software demo!